-Irving Shipbuilding Inc. has awarded third-generation Nova Scotia boat builder Rosborough Boats a $7.3 million contract to provide Multi-Role Rescue Boats for the Arctic and Offshore Patrol Ships (AOPS).
+Irving Shipbuilding Inc. has awarded third-generation Nova Scotian boat builder Rosborough Boats a $7.3 million contract to provide Multi-Role Rescue Boats for the Arctic and Offshore Patrol Ships (AOPS).

-The highly adaptable and seaworthy Rough Water™ 8.5 will be used by the Royal Canadian Navy in all conditions they will operate the AOPS vessels, including the harsh artic environment.
+The highly adaptable and seaworthy Rough Water™ 8.5 will be used by the Royal Canadian Navy in all conditions in which they will operate the AOPS vessels, including the harsh arctic environment.
 When deployed, the RHIBs primary roles will be as a fast rescue boat, for marshalling and towing lifeboats, and deploying and supporting the Royal Canadian Navy’s Enhanced Naval Boarding Party.

 The AOPS vessels are the first ships to be built under Irving Shipbuilding’s NSS combat vessels package.